- First Name

 - About Me

 I am Associate Professor of early North American history at Wayne State University in Detroit and a transnational historian of the United States and Canada and the northern border.
 My work explores interactions between seventeenth, eighteenth, and early nineteenth-century Indigenous peoples and Euro-Americans in the Great Lakes.
-My book Detroit’s Hidden Channels: The Power of French-Indigenous Families in the 18th Century (Michigan State University Press, 2020), examines the role of these kinship networks in Detroit’s development as a site of singular political and economic importance in the continental interior.
+My book Detroit’s Hidden Channels: The Power of French-Indigenous Families in the 18th Century (Michigan State University Press & University of Manitoba Press, 2020), examines the role of French-Indigenous kinship networks in Detroit’s development as a site of singular political and economic importance in the continental interior.
 Situated where Anishinaabe, Wendat, Myaamia, and later French communities were established and where the system of waterways linking the Atlantic Ocean to the Gulf of Mexico narrowed, Detroit was viewed by Euro-American imperial powers as a decaying site of illegal activities.
 The influence of the French-Indigenous networks, however, grew as members diverted imperial resources to bolster an alternative configuration of power relations that crossed Indigenous and Euro-American nations.
 Women furthered commerce by navigating a multitude of gender norms of their nations, allowing them to defy the state that sought to control them by holding them to European ideals of womanhood.
 I have presented at conferences of the American Historical Association, Canadian Historical Association, Berkshire Conference of Women Historians, Native American and Indigenous Studies Association, Omohundro Institute of Early American History and Culture, and Organization of American Historians, among other venues.

 - Recent Publications